fontist/fontist/README.md

 The `install` command is similar to the `Font.install` call.
 It first checks whether this font is already installed, and if not, then installs the font and returns its paths.
-Font or formula could be specified as a name.
+Only font name (not formula name, nor font filename) could be used as a parameter.

 ```
 $ fontist install "segoe ui"